ywatanabe1989/emacs-llm/README.md

 Conversation history is automatically saved and managed:
 - History is stored in JSON format
 - Auto-backup when history file exceeds 10MB
-- View history with `el-show-history` command
+- View history with `el-history-show` command
 - Copy previous responses with `--el-copy-last-response`

 ## Templates